 Atlanta Institute of Music and Media was awarded 4 badges in the 2021 rankings.

-AIMM was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+AIMM was not ranked in College Factual's 2021 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Is It Hard to Get Into AIMM?